usgs/geomag-algorithms/docs/algorithms/SqDist_usage.md

       --output iaga2002 \
       --output-stdout

-This example processes just one channel (X).
+This example processes just one channel (X), but explicitly sets parameters to ensure 1-minute data is loaded, and the SV and SQ values will evolve with ~30 day time constant.

     bin/geomag.py \
       --input edge \